A lack of healthy RBCs

 Ferritin A blood protein that contains iron

-Osteoporosis: A disease where the density and strength of bones are reduced
+Osteoporosis: A disease in which the density and strength of bones are reduced

 By testing the blood for ferritin (Fe), doctors can see how much iron is building up in the body.
 It’s important to have a regular monitoring schedule for iron overload.
 Most hematologists recommend testing ferritin levels once or twice a year.